rcarmo/ground-init/README.md

 ## Sample File

 The current sample is the baseline install I do on a blank Fedora 37 machine.
-Editing this for other Linux distributions (or for macOS) should be trivial to-do and is left as an exercise to the reader.
+Editing this for other Linux distributions (or for macOS) should be trivial to do, and is left as an exercise to the reader.